Megaevolution

-Megaevolution describes the most dramatic events in evolution.
+Megaevolution is the most dramatic events in evolution.
 It is no longer suggested that the evolutionary processes involved are necessarily special, although in some cases they might be.
 Whereas macroevolution can apply to relatively modest changes that produced diversification of species and genera and are readily compared to microevolution, "megaevolution" is used for great changes.
 Megaevolution has been extensively debated because it has been seen as a possible objection to Charles Darwin's theory of gradual evolution by natural selection.

 A list was prepared by John Maynard Smith and Eörs Szathmáry which they called The Major Transitions in Evolution.
 On the 1999 edition of the list they included: